wp-plugins/dropbox-backup/readme.txt

 = How can I manually restore my website from one place to another? =

-You can restore your website on another place with two ways:
+You can restore your website on another place with two ways:<br />
 * manually website restoration<br />
 * automatically website restoration<br />

 For automatically website restoration you may need an account at webpage-backup.com

+= Is it possible to duplicate my website like Duplicator Plugin do that? =

+Backups & Restoring plugin can Duplicate more simply as Duplicator.<br />
+If you want to duplicate your website, you may backup it first at some storage (for example Dropbox or Amazon, or just on your FTP).
+You can start duplicate website if the backup process was finished successfully.
+If isn't - don't try to duplicate, because wrong or incorrect backup can crash your website during duplicating.